ON THE BACK OF THOUGHT

 So?

-Carl Benz is credited with creating the first reliable two-stroke engine, even before the automotive or aviation industries existed.
-He conceptualized, sorted, and assembled his thoughts, which helped him develop the first motor-driven carriage.
-The two-seater vehicle was equipped with a compact, high-speed, single-cylinder four-stroke engine installed horizontally at the rear, a tubular steel frame, and three wire-spoked wheels.
+Carl Benz built the first reliable two-stroke engine before the automotive or aviation industries existed.
+He conceptualised, sorted, and assembled his thoughts, which helped him develop the first motor-driven carriage.
+The vehicle, which could seat two people, featured a compact and high-speed single-cylinder four-stroke engine positioned horizontally at the back.
+A sturdy tubular steel frame supported three wheels made of wire spokes.

-However, the initial version of the Motorwagen only had two gears and could not climb hills unassisted.
-This limitation was later rectified after Benz’s wife, without informing her husband and without permission from the authorities, took matters into her own hands.
+The initial version of the Motorwagen only had two gears and could not climb hills unassisted.
+However, without informing her husband or seeking permission from the authorities, Benz’s wife later took matters into her own hands to figure out the solution to this limitation.
 With help from her two sons, Bertha Benz drove from Mannheim to Pforzheim/Black Forest in Germany, there and back covering 194 km (120 miles) over rough lanes and cart tracks.
 The pioneering long-distance journey on this combustion-driven work of art wasn’t without its challenges.

 On the way, Bertha used her garter to fix the ignition.
-Some miles later, she stopped at a pharmacy to purchase a few litres of cleaning fluid that served as the fuel and used her hat pin to unclog a blocked fuel pipe.
-On the return journey, the Motorwagen’s brake blocks wore out.
-Bertha came up with the idea to get a cobbler to fit the brakes with leather strips.
-And so became brake pads.
-From her suggestion for a third gear to regulate those hills… the seed was sown for automatic transmission.
+After covering some more miles, she stopped at a nearby pharmacy; her intention was to buy a few litres of cleaning fluid that she could use as fuel for the vehicle.
+She used her hat pin to unclog a blocked fuel pipe.
+When the Motorwagen’s brake blocks wore out Bertha got a cobbler to fit the brakes with leather strips.
+And so brake pads formed in the ether.
+Her suggestion for a third gear to regulate those hills sowed the seed for gearbox transmission.

-Bertha, born as Cäcilie Bertha Ringer, entered this world on May 3, 1849, in Pforzheim.
+Bertha, born Cäcilie Bertha Ringer, entered this world on May 3, 1849, in Pforzheim.
 Her upbringing was in a family of considerable wealth.
-Despite having a financially stable future with a “good match,” she, being a lover of technology, chose the young and unemployed but visionary engineer Carl Benz.
-She received her dowry in advance and invested it in his small business.
+Despite having a financially stable future with a “good match,” she chose the young, unemployed, but visionary engineer Carl Benz.
+She received her dowry in advance and, because she shared a passion for technology, invested it in his small business.

 Carl and Bertha officially introduced the Benz Patent Motor Car to the public in Mannheim, Germany, on July 3rd, 1886.
 Their tenaciousness and undoubted skill in transforming ideas, thoughts, and creative mindset into a bespoke combustion-driven carriage were instrumental, if not pivotal, to the car we take for granted parked in our backyard today.